 The primary objective of chalking out a sales process is to achieve and exceed sales targets.
 Another objective of the sales process is to equip the sales team with the necessary knowledge to convert the customer.
 Formulating a sales process varies from industry to industry but here are general steps :

-The objective should be achievable and time-bound rather than being unrealistic and unachievable. in most of the organizations, the objective is set by the higher management which is circulated to the sales team.
+The objective should be achievable and time-bound rather than being unrealistic and unachievable.
+In most of the organizations, the objective is set by the higher management which is circulated to the sales team according to the sales process.
 Once the objective is in place it is to be divided amongst the team on an individual level so that every salesperson has his own target to work on.

-The next step would be to understand the working model of the business.
-Every business is carried out in a different way hence the approachability to the customers will be different in different industries. in some cases, customers are the ones who walk into the salesperson while in other cases, it is the salesperson who goes to the customer’s place.
+The next step would be to understand the working model of the business in the sales process.
+Every business is carried out in a different way hence the approachability to the customers will be different in different industries.
+In some cases, customers are the ones who walk into the salesperson while in other cases, it is the salesperson who goes to the customer’s place.

 The nature of the product, the nature of the customer, industry and the objective should be in sync with each other.
 It is very essential that everybody on the team has understood the objective and are on the same page in accordance with it.
-Once the business model is understood then the salesperson can proceed individually with the following steps:
+Once the business model is understood then the salesperson can proceed individually with the following steps of the sales process:

-The salesperson person works on all the prospects that he has been given. at times the salesperson may visit different customers by walk-ins or cold calling to segregate the leads into prospects.
+The salesperson person works on all the prospects that he has been given. at times the salesperson may visit different customers by walk-ins or cold calling to segregate the leads into prospects according to the sales process.
 There could be a lot of leads who would never be customers and it is essential that the salesperson separates these non-customers from the prospects and focus on the prospects rather than wasting visits on the non-customers.

-Once the salesperson has a confirmed prospect list, he can start approaching them one by one. before approaching the customers, it is necessary that the salesperson studies the history of the customer.
+Once the salesperson has a confirmed prospect list, he can start approaching them one by one according to the sales process. before approaching the customers, it is necessary that the salesperson studies the history of the customer.
 Things like usage of the customer, the potential, competitive products used by the customer, his preferences, liking and disliking; all of these should be known by the salesperson to position his product properly.
-The usage pattern of the customer also tells the salesperson about the probable business the customer can give.
+The usage pattern of the customer in the sales process also tells the salesperson about the probable business the customer can give.

 The salesperson now approaches the customer at a pre-decided time.
 The approach should be formal and the salesperson should ensure that he carries all the necessary to is Sales-aid, brochures, information leaflets and everything else that would be necessary for the discussion with the customer.